-If you are fond of monuments and old stones, you will appreciate the Saint-Bernard church, the Cistercian farm, the ruins of the abbey along the road to Arques and the Cloquette farm.
+Heritage lovers are not left out.
+They can discover the Saint-Bernard church, the Cistercian farm, the ruins of the abbey located along the Arques road, as well as the Cloquette farm, typical of the local architecture.

 La Rihoult Clairmarais forest